mdn/content-team-projects/contrib-docs/community-guidelines/contributing/conduct/open-source-etiquette/index.md

 ## Be polite, be kind, avoid incendiary or offensive language

 We could abbreviate this to "be kind".
-This is our number one bit of advice for anyone starting open source contributions.
+This is our number one piece of advice for anyone starting open source contributions.

 Be kind to the other contributors on the project, and it will be a happier and more productive place.
 This includes: